 On and off

-When asked about the attraction of this type of mobility, Jonas Odermalm is quick to respond.
-“We let the driver determine when more drive axles are needed.
-I think it’s appreciated by drivers of all sorts of vehicles: 4×4 service vehicles for road maintenance, 6×6 tippers working on desert oil pipes and 8×6 dump trucks in quarries.’’
+When asked about the attraction of this type of mobility, Jonas Odermalm is quick to respond. ”ATC provides all the benefits of a selectable driven front axle, while being just as convenient as a permanent system.
+I think it’s appreciated by drivers of all sorts of vehicles: 4×4 service vehicles for road maintenance, 6×6 tippers working on desert oil pipes, 8×6 dump trucks in quarries and 10×6 cranes on sandy construction sites."

 He adds, “Of course, it wouldn’t be so attractive without our reputation for durability and reliability.”